 Bromelain and its potential health benefits have been studied extensively in multiple areas.
 These include:

-A review of clinical studies found that bromelain’s anti-inflammatory and analgesic properties make it an effective treatment for the pain, soft-tissue swelling, and joint stiffness associated with osteoarthritis.
+of clinical studies found that bromelain’s anti-inflammatory and analgesic properties make it an effective treatment for the pain, soft-tissue swelling, and joint stiffness associated with osteoarthritis.
 The review focused on bromelain’s effectiveness in treating arthritis of the knee and shoulder.
 The studies analyzed varied significantly in terms of dosage.
 Improvements were found in some study participants given 400 milligrams of bromelain, two times daily.

-An abstract reported that bromelain was effective at treating cardiovascular diseases, such as peripheral artery disease, stroke, heart attack, and high blood pressure.
+An reported that bromelain was effective at treating cardiovascular diseases, such as peripheral artery disease, stroke, heart attack, and high blood pressure.
 Bromelain inhibits the ability of blood platelets to stick or clump together (aggregation).
 This may help reduce clot formation and cardiovascular events.

 Chronic sinusitis (chronic rhinosinusitis)

-A 2010 study indicated that bromelain shows promise in combating cancer.
+indicated that bromelain shows promise in combating cancer.
 Bromelain may have the ability to positively impact cancer cell growth, and it may help to control the key pathways supporting malignancy.

 As with all supplements, it’s important to discuss bromelain with your doctor prior to using it.
 Bromelain may cause mild side effects in some people, particularly when taken in high doses.
 These include:

 Avoid using bromelain if you take a blood thinner, such as Warfarin, Pradaxa, and others.
 Bromelain may have an antiplatelet effect on the blood, increasing the potential for excessive bleeding.
 For this reason, it’s also important to avoid bromelain use before and after surgery.